 However, the wall’s fabric is a bit thin and can not sustain heavy rain for a long time.

-To sum up, this durable product is a good investment, especially if you have kids.
+To sum up, this durable product is a good investment for anyone who are looking for the best waterproof tents, especially if you have kids.
 Every kid loves gazing at the stars!
 An air mattress and blanket will be enough to keep you and your family dry and cozy all night in this weatherproof piece!

 - Stargazing mesh fly